When is Bastille Day?

 If 14 July falls on a Sunday, the following Monday is a holiday in lieu.
 If 14 July is a Thursday, it is common for many people to take the Friday off to create a 'pont' (bridge ) to the weekend.

-In France, it is referred to as la Fête Nationale ("National Holiday") or 'la fête du 14-Juillet' (14th July Holiday).
+In France, it is referred to as la Fête Nationale ("National Holiday"), le quatorze juillet (The Fourteenth of July) or la fête du 14-Juillet (14th July Holiday).

 Technically the holiday marks the Fête de la Fédération of the 14 July 1790, which was a huge feast and event to celebrate the establishment of a constitutional monarchy in France.

 However the holiday is usually seen as a celebration of the storming of the Bastille.

 After years of misrule by the Monarchy with increasing taxes and higher food prices, the French people had finally united in a popular uprising in an effort to take control of their own country.